IBM/appsody-sample-quote-app/README.md

     ```
 * When the application runs in production mode (which we'll see later), environment variables can be used to set the URL and API key.
 Environment variables override the values in the `application.yaml` file.

+Press `Ctrl-C` in the window where the application is running to stop it.

 You can use `appsody test` to run automated tests for this application.